Antoine-Falquerho/tictactoe/README.md

 	Tictactoe.start

 - Tape "help" during the game to show you the different possible movements
-- You can let the computer playing with himself
+- You can let the computer play with himself

 ## TODO